Women Shelters Houston: Homeless Shelters For Women and Kids

 Fort Bend County Women’s Center

 The Women’s Center offers shelter to women and children facing homelessness or fleeing domestic or sexual abuse.
+Like some of the other shelters on this list, there is no waitlist at Fort Bend.
+You simply need to call them to see if they have availability.

 This womens shelter offers the following programs: